 - Prediction of an event or identifying risk factors for an event of interest where the event is measured on a continuous scale or a binary scale (yes/no)

 - Sample size calculations

 Attendees will be very briefly introduced to the computerised statistical package, SPSS.
 However, if you wish to become proficient in using SPSS, it is recommended you register for the Introduction to Data Analysis: SPSS Without Tears course.
 The SPSS short course theory will be complemented by the use of applied examples and exercises to enhance understanding and facilitate development of practical skills.
 Completion of this Biostatistics for Clinical and Public Health Research short course (or equivalent training) is required prior to registering for the SPSS short course.

 Who should attend?

-This course is targeted at medical doctors, nurses, physiotherapists, clinicians, epidemiologists, psychologists, pharmacists, biochemists and public health researchers who are interested in data analysis, report/journal article writing, report/journal article reviewing and supervising researchers in the above areas.
+This course is designed for medical doctors, nurses, physiotherapists, clinicians, epidemiologists, psychologists, pharmacists, biochemists and public health researchers who are interested in data analysis, report/journal article writing, report/journal article reviewing, and supervising researchers in the above areas.

 While the information contained herein was correct at the date of publication, Monash University reserves the right to alter procedures, fees and regulations should the need arise.